ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Pattern_Matching.md

 This will correctly match the enum value in `color`.
 (If you had written just `RED` as a pattern, it would be a capture pattern instead, which is likely not what you want.)

-**Static analysis angle:** Literal patterns work great with type hints for `Literal` types and Enums.
+**Static analysis angle:** Literal patterns work great with type annotations for `Literal` types and Enums.
 If a variable is annotated with a union of literal values or an `Enum` type, a series of literal `case` clauses can cover all possibilities.
 Modern static type checkers (like mypy or PyRight) can perform _exhaustiveness checking_ on `match` statements.
 This means if you forget to handle one of the specified values, the type checker can warn you.